cakey/cakey.github.io/source/_posts/2015-06-02-the-rise-of-esports.markdown

 ### **10 million dollars.**

 This year marks Valve's 5th Dota2 championship: The International.
-After only 1 month of fundraising it's raised a whopping $10 million dollars in prize pool.
-Dota2 is a multiplayer online game where at its core, 5 virtual magical characters bash 5 other virtual magical characters until victory.
-All watched by [20M](http://www.polygon.com/2014/7/29/5949773/dota-2-the-international-tournament-20-million-viewers) global viewers.
+After only one month of fundraising it's raised a whopping $10 million dollars in prize pool.
+Dota2 is a multiplayer online game where at its core, five virtual magical characters bash five other virtual magical characters until victory.
+All watched by [20 million global viewers](http://www.polygon.com/2014/7/29/5949773/dota-2-the-international-tournament-20-million-viewers).

-25% of compendium sales goes towards the prize pool, an in-game item granting various effects.
-But really, this is about fans of the hugely popular Dota2 engaging with the game's marquee tournament.
+The prize pool is largely crowd funded by selling Compendiums - an in-game item granting various effects.
+25% of compendium sales goes towards the prize pool, and players can spend more money for additional benefits.
+The benefits to the players are good, but this is really about fans of the hugely popular Dota2 engaging with the game's marquee tournament.
 Where they get to see the world's 16 best teams of 5 players from around the world compete for historic money.

 *A similar League of Legends tournament*
 [{% img https://cdn3.vox-cdn.com/thumbor/H87xKclMEt0k9MszL4YwhbSuTHg=/24x0:1065x586/1280x720/cdn0.vox-cdn.com/uploads/chorus_image/image/37790004/league_of_legends_world_championships_staples_crowd.0.jpg %}](http://www.polygon.com/2014/9/1/6094129/league-of-legends-world-championship-poised-to-sell-out-sangam-stadium)